-INFJs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFJ and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFJs should try to be more grounded and practical around ESFJs, while ESFJs should avoid pushing INFJs to focus their attention on details.

-INFJs and ESFJs can encourage and motivate each other in their personal and professional lives.
+INFJ and ESFJ types can encourage and motivate each other in their personal and professional lives.